 From May 2018, several Spanish data controllers and processors are required to appoint a data protection officer according to Article 37 of the GDPR.
-The Spanish Data Protection Law expands and provides additional details on the cases in which the appointment of a data protection officer will be mandatory including, among others: financial entities, insurance and reinsurance companies, educational institutions, and private-security companies.
+The Spanish Data Protection Law expands and provides additional details on the cases in which the appointment of a data protection officer will be mandatory including, among others: financial entities, insurance and reinsurance companies, educational institutions, and private security companies.
+In any case, note that voluntarily appointing a data protection officer where not mandatory is considered an attenuating circumstance to grade the amount of administrative fines pursuant to the Spanish Data Protection Law.
 Under the former Spanish data protection regulations, the appointment of a security officer specifically in charge of implementation of security measures was required under certain circumstances, but from 25 May 2018, the appointment of this role is no longer mandatory.